mnunezsa95/interview-prep/javascriptFundamentals.md

 ## 26. What is the difference between synchronous and asynchronous programming?

 - Synchronous programming occurs in order; each statement blocks the execution until it is completed
-- Asynchronous programming allows for multiple taks to be executed at the same time; the program doesnt have to finish a task before moving onto the next one
+- Asynchronous programming allows for multiple tasks to be executed at the same time; the program doesn't have to finish a task before moving onto the next one

 ![asynchronous code](https://builtin.com/sites/www.builtin.com/files/styles/ckeditor_optimize/public/inline-images/26_javascript-interview.jpg)